 5. Retirement fund (Long-term)

-For instance, when RM50,000 is put in a mutual fund today and growing 8% annually over 20 years: You get RM230,000 in the end, which satisfies the minimum savings recommended by EPF.
+For instance, if you RM50,000 in a mutual fund today with 8% growth annually over 20 years, you'll get RM230,000 at the end, which almost hit the minimum savings recommended by EPF.

 6. Invest in yourself